-- Analysis on Server Delays: this view is built on running analysis on multiple levels (System, Application, Transaction, Server, Instance, Geography) and shows you where the delays are coming from.
+- Server Delays: This view is built by running analysis on multiple levels (System, Application, Transaction, Server, Instance, Geography) and shows you where the delays are coming from.
 It greatly simplifies the process of searching for bottlenecks.

-- Show the Relevant Information: SteelCentral AppInternals shows cards and views with information for objects that existed in the selected time frame, not old or new objects that did not exist in the time frame.
+- Time Filters: SteelCentral AppInternals shows cards and views with information only for objects that existed in the selected time frame, not old or new objects that did not exist in that time frame.
 This way, when you investigate a problem you don’t get distracted by ghost objects.

-- Global Filters: when we use global filter for an application or a transaction, we only see what is relevant for that application or transaction.
-The cards and views on the screen, application map, performance graphs, server delays, true plot show only what it relevant for the selected application or transaction.
+- Global Filters: When you use a global filter for an application or a transaction, you will only see what is relevant for that application or transaction.
+The cards and views on the screen (Application Map, Performance Graph, Server Delays, TruePlot) update to show only what it relevant for the selected application or transaction.

-- Show the Real Transaction Path: When looking at a single transaction we only show the information and the objects that were a part of that specific transaction, not an aggregated view from multiple transactions.
-SteelCentral AppInternals traces ALL transactions for ALL users ALL the time and each trace display the map with the information, path and objects for that specific transaction.
+- ACTUAL Transaction Path: When looking at a single transaction we only show the information and the objects that were a part of that specific transaction, not an aggregated view from multiple transactions.
+SteelCentral AppInternals traces ALL transactions for ALL users ALL the time and each trace displays the map with the information, path and objects for that specific transaction.
 This gives us the ability to see the hosts/instances that were involved in a specific transaction for any user and see their resources usage when they ran the transaction.

 Having challenges in monitoring a microservices-based environment?
 Try out SteelCentral AppInternals for free today!